canjs/canjs/view/href/href.md

 @deprecated {2.3} Use the [can.stache.helpers.routeUrl routeUrl helper] instead like:
 `href="{{routeUrl prop=value}}"`.

-@description Sets an element's href attribute so that it's url will set the specified attribute values on [can.route].
+@description Sets an element's href attribute so that its url will set the specified attribute values on [can.route].

 @siganture `can-href='{[attrName=attrValue...]}'`